LelouchWu/Conference-on-Games-2020/README.md

 # Qirui
-Video Game Addiction For COG 2020
+Excessive gaming prediction COG 2020

 One can first use the code in "Web Crawler" to crawl the log data from LOL and PUBG.
 Please get a Userlist first which is then used to obtain corresponding data.